Skip to main content

 • People at risk because of an outbreak in their community

-Even when it is treated, meningococcal disease kills 10 to 15 infected people out of 100.
+Even when treated, meningococcal disease kills 10 to 15 infected people out of 100.
 And of those who survive, about 10 to 20 out of every 100 will suffer disabilities such as hearing loss, brain damage, kidney damage, amputations, nervous system problems, or severe scars from skin grafts.

-Meningococcal ACWY vaccine can help prevent meningococcal disease caused by serogroups A, C, W, and Y. A different meningococcal vaccine is available to help protect against serogroup B. For more information, visit immunize.org/vis/meningococcal_acwy.pdf.
+The meningococcal ACWY vaccine can help prevent meningococcal disease caused by serogroups A, C, W, and Y. A different meningococcal vaccine is available to help protect against serogroup B. For more information, visit immunize.org/vis/meningococcal_acwy.pdf.

 Health Records Request Form